Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

 ### 3.1 Generate installation files

-Some files are needed for generating the configuration payload.
-See these topics in [Prepare Configuration Payload](prepare_configuration_payload.md) if the information for this system has not yet been prepared.
+Some files are needed for generating the configuration payload. <s>See these topics in [Prepare Configuration Payload](prepare_configuration_payload.md) if the information for this system has not yet been prepared.

 * [Command line configuration payload](prepare_configuration_payload.md#command_line_configuration_payload)